William Fitz Osbert: Quotes

-"I am the savior of the poor.
+"I am the saviour of the poor.
 Do ye, oh, poor! who have experienced the heaviness of rich men's hands, drink from my wells the waters of the doctrine of salvation, and ye may do this joyfully; for the time of your visitation is at hand.
 For I will divide the waters from the waters.
 The people are the waters.
 I will divide the humble from the haughty and treacherous.
 I will separate the elect from the reprobate, as light from darkness."